DocuCare/config-plugin-rn76-expo52/README.md

         Suggestion: add 'tools:replace="android:appComponentFactory"' to <application> element at AndroidManifest.xml:6:5-162 to override.
 ```

-2. Heap space seems to be low (`-Xmx2048m` seems to be the default)
+2. Heap space seems to be low (`-Xmx2048m` seems to be the default set in `android/gradle.properties` as far as available memory allocation pool)

 ```
 > Task :app:checkDebugAarMetadata FAILED